DeepAuto-AI/hip-attention/README.md

 > [**Link to Preprint**](https://arxiv.org/abs/2406.09827)

+# News

+- 2024.09.09: Version 1.1 will be released soon.
+Please refer `ainl-hip-attention2` branch for preview.
+It will reduce the latency further and improve the accuracy.
+It offers many more experimental options for further research (e.g., key access logs, modular design of masking kernel).
+This release will contain a KV offloading feature, as we discussed in the Appendix, either UVM or a custom cache management algorithm.
+We are aiming to support future researchers while maintaining practical efficiency for this release.
+Also, SGLang will be supported by this release.
+Please take a look at our company's fork for a preview.

 # Usage

-After installation, you can access to `hip` package from any project. `hip` is code name of HiP attention.
+After installation, you can access the `hip` package from any project. `hip` is the code name of HiP attention.

 [vLLM Implementation](https://github.com/DeepAuto-AI/vllm)

 ## TL;DR

-**We provide OpenAI Compatible API server built with vLLM and HiP attention!**
+**We provide an OpenAI-compatible API server built with vLLM and HiP attention!**

 ![TLDR](docs/tldr.png)